A-Alexander-code/IA-Projects/README.md

 ## Description

 This repository contains various projects related to Artificial Intelligence (AI) implemented using Python and its dedicated libraries.
-The projects cover techniques from supervised learning, unsupervised learning, optimization algorithms, and reinforcement learning.
+The projects cover techniques from supervised learning, unsupervised learning, optimization algorithms, neurol networks and reinforcement learning.

 ## Projects Overview